brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 - Highlight(pink) - Location 3984
 Although the first two are not essential to the realization of arahantship, the Buddha probably includes them here because they reveal the truly vast and profound dimensions of suffering in saṃsāra, thereby preparing the mind for the penetration of the Four Noble Truths by which that suffering is diagnosed and surmounted.

+- Highlight(pink) - 3986
+The passage on the gradual training does not explicitly show the process of contemplation by which the meditator develops insight.
+The whole process is only implied by the mention of its final fruit, called the knowledge of the destruction of the taints

 ___